beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 and understand it more in order to be able to work more effectively.

 ![UI overall issues from code coverage](ui-issue.png)

+## Roadmap of Enhancements
+As an effort to make the estore as accessible as possible, we are planning to implement a number of settings for different types of color blindless.
+In addition, several aesthetic and functional improvements such as REACT, storing our jerseys in a database using POSTRGRSQL, and others to make a more streamlined and professional experience.

 # Testing
 > _This section will provide information about the testing performed